CenterForOpenScience/osf.io/framework/discourse/README.md

 Open up your OSF website/settings/local.py file.
 Enter the API key we just created as the value for `DISCOURSE_API_KEY`.
 Also generate a random ~128 bit entropy string, for example with https://www.random.org/bytes/ and use this for `DISCOURSE_SSO_SECRET`.
 Also make sure that `DISCOURSE_SERVER_URL` points to your Discourse instance.
 Locally, this will be the ip address of virtual machine.
 You will also need to set the `contact_email` in the list of Discourse settings.
 This large list of settings can all be later changed from the admin interface in Discourse.

 From the osf.io root directory run `python -m framework.discourse.configure`.
-This will set all the settings listed in local.py on the Discourse instance and perform a allow embedding of Discourse from the OSF.
+This will set all the settings listed in local.py on the Discourse instance and allow embedding of Discourse from the OSF.
 This is merely for convenience because all of these settings can be changed from within Discourse as well.
 Because these include SSO login settings, further sign-ons will occur through the OSF.

 ###Migrating Comments
 The migration process consists of three scripts to run in sequence.